microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 Creating a selection when the terminal is generating more output is difficult.
 This is because the terminal scrolls to the new output.

-In CMD, a selection causes any processes to run in the background, but prevents more output from being displayed.
-When the selection is removed, the output is flushed to the display.
+In ConHost, a selection causes the active process to be completely paused.
+When the selection is removed, the process continues.

 Typical Unix terminals work differently.
 Rather than disabling the output, they disable the automatic scrolling.
 This allows the user to continue to see more output by choice.